 5. The Valve Turners

 In 2016, protests erupted at the North Dakota land where the Dakota Access Pipeline was to be built.
 In October, a group of five demonstrators broke into the pipeline's flow stations, cutting through padlocks and ultimately shutting off the pipeline's valves.
 Two of the protesters were convicted of felonies, and two await trial (the third was convicted of second-degree burglary).
-Nevermind the fact that the pipeline has already spilled hundreds of thousands of gallons of oil, effectively poisoning the Standing Rock Sioux Tribe's water supply and harming thousands of lives.
-Cutting those valves was the unforgivable offense.
+Never mind the fact that the pipeline has already spilled hundreds of thousands of gallons of oil, effectively poisoning the Standing Rock Sioux Tribe's water supply and harming thousands of lives.
+Cutting those valves was an unforgivable offense.

 Standing Rock inspired a generation, failed to stop the pipeline, and kicked off a wave of massive U.S. government panic and military action.
-Nevermind the fact that gun violence and white supremacy-motivated crimes have killed and harmed far, far more people than any of these environmental actions.
-Nevermind the fact that wildfires and mudslides have killed hundreds in California, or that climate change is already leading to deaths across the world and could wipe out entire countries.
+Never mind the fact that gun violence and white supremacy-motivated crimes have killed and harmed far, far more people than any of these environmental actions.
+Never mind the fact that wildfires and mudslides have killed hundreds in California, or that climate change is already leading to deaths across the world and could wipe out entire countries.
 Certainly, it's the ecoterrorists we should be afraid of.

 - Ecoterrorism | Extremism in America | ADL ›